uccser/cs-field-guide/interactives/delay-analyser/README.md

 - Should 0 delay be removed since all clicks have a small delay (or possibly switched to 10-15), and a 1000 delay added.
 - Should the user be able to change previous tiles (old version you were unable to but this fixes misclicks).
-- Should grid be visible after statistics are shown.

 ## Required Files